iankronquist/rustyvisor/README.md

 a guest and the host operating system will be RustyVisor!

-There is also some work in progress code in the linux/ directory which builds the hypervisor as a Linux Kernel module.
+There is also some work in progress code in the linux/ directory which builds the hypervisor as a Linux kernel module.

 This code is relatively exploratory, and a work in progress, so please excuse the state of the code and this rough excuse for documentation.